altvod/notion-oauth-handler/README.md

 Note that all public Notion integrations are required to have "Terms of Use" and "Privacy Policy" documents.
-Since using the standalone server mode assumes that you don't have another web server, `notion-auth-handler` can host these documents for you.
+Since using the standalone server mode assumes that you don't have another web server, `notion-oauth-handler` can host these documents for you.
 See the `[notion_oauth_handler.documents]` section of the example configuration file.

 ### Web server